-Chris has held the position of Ombudsman since March 2007.
+Chris was appointed Ombudsman in March 2007 and reappointed in 2012 and 2017.
 He concurrently holds the roles of Energy and Water Ombudsman and Chairman, State Records Commission.
+In 2016, Chris was elected 2nd Vice President of the International Ombudsman Institute and is an Adjunct Professor in the School of Law at the University of Western Australia.
 Prior to his appointment as Ombudsman, Chris held a number of senior roles in Western Australia and Victoria in the public and private sectors.
+Chris holds Arts and Law (Hons) degrees and articled at Arthur Robinson & Hedderwicks (now Allens Linklaters).